Avoid workplace claims by having good employment contracts and keep them up to date

 Include all the policies you need to show to staff what is good and bad behaviour.
 Include for example a Social Media Policy and Data Protection Policy (or Privacy Standard) in your handbook to show what is acceptable and unacceptable use of Social Media and personal data.
 Set out examples of misconduct in your disciplinary policy.
 For more information on this, read our article on how to avoid social media misuse and protect from liability.

 # Follow all UK Visa and Immigration rules

-This is so important for the current Tier 2 visa programme to avid fines of upto £20,000.
+This is so important for the current Tier 2 visa programme to avoid fines of upto £20,000.

 # Communicate the New Employment Laws fast and first

 Communicate new employment laws to your team before they happen and before your team learn of them from other sources.
 It is of course easy for Staff to be right up to speed on their rights.
 So be pro-active, it demonstrates that your business is thinking about its people.
-A typical example would be introducing and explaining the new GDPR Privacy Notices or Flexible Working policies as they become available.
-Here is a slideshare which explains flexible working.
+A typical example would be introducing and explaining the new employment laws or Flexible Working policies as they become available.
+Here is our slideshare which explains flexible working.

-Employers can take advantage of these changes to prepare policies, communicate and explain these changes to their Staff.
+Take advantage of these changes to prepare policies, communicate and explain these changes to your Staff.

 We can keep you and your teams abreast all the new laws on the horizon and what they mean for your business before they come into force.
 You can subscribe to our newsletter: just click here, or in the footer below.